devsecops/bootcamp/Week-5/README.md

+# WEEK 5: Build a Rugged App (Development)
+Now that we've learned what not to do and why, it's time to pick things up and figure out how to build a reliable, resillient and secure application.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*